kaajavi/mongo_exercises/exercises.md

 1. _Find all comments of movie called "Pauvre Pierrot"._

-1. _Find all comments of movie called "The Story of the Kelly Gang".
-Returns only the name of user_

 1. _Look for movies from the first half of the 19th century_

 1. _Find the oldest movie_